 - Emergency and trauma care

 Read more about the advantages of choosing Issaquah Foot & Ankle Specialists as compared to other clinics who only have satellite locations here in Issaquah.

 Foot pain may not seem like a serious medical issue, but it affects nearly every aspect of a person’s everyday life.
 The discomfort may stop you from going places, participating in activities you love, and can even make walking into work or taking the stairs a painful impossibility.
 The longer you wait to seek treatment, the more your condition will impact your life—and even your health and your mood will suffer as a result.

-Our Issaquah Foot Doctors Take a Custom Approach to Patient Pain
+Our Issaquah Podiatrists Take a Custom Approach to Patient Pain

 At Issaquah Foot & Ankle Specialists, we combine proven procedures with the latest technology to quickly get you back on your feet.
 From ankle sprains to surgeries, licensed Issaquah podiatrists Dr. Brandon Nelson and Dr. Timothy Young apply a personal approach to each patient, finding the right treatment to relieve pain and restore mobility as quickly and effectively as possible.

 We can Relieve Many Painful Foot and Ankle Conditions, Including: